Aldaviva/Trainers/Readme.md

 [💾 Download](https://github.com/Aldaviva/Trainers/releases/download/1.0.2/DakarDesertRallyTrainer.exe)

 - No speed limit
-    - Yellow and red speed limit warnings and all penalties are removed in all difficulty levels.
+    - Yellow and red warnings and penalties for exceeding the speed limit are removed in all difficulty levels.
-    - The gray speed limit warning is still visible in Simulation Mode and areas with speed limits like villages and passage control.
+    - The gray speed limit warning is still visible in Simulation Mode, as well as in areas with speed limits like villages and passage control auto-driving zones, so just ignore it.
-    - Hilariously, you are *not* limited to 30 km/h in passage control auto-driving zones.
+    - Hilariously, you will experience unavoidable full-throttle acceleration in passage control zones, so be careful if there are vehicles waiting in front of you.

 *Supports Dakar Desert Rally 1.5.0, released on November 15, 2022, which has build number 9902125*